►Military court has no personan jurisdiction over defendants

 ►Why Interpol can’t intervene to have the quartet extradited

 In a paper titled: “REPUBLIC OF RWANDA v.
 FAUSTIN KAYUMBA NYAMWASA and others, High Military Court of Rwanda, January, 2011: An Analysis of Jurisdiction, Substance of applicable Law and Policy Issues of the case; internationally renowned Rwandan legal scholar Charles Kambanda describes numerous legal flaws in the recent sentencing of Lt.
-Gen. Kayumba Nyamwasa, Col. Patrick Karegeya, Major Dr Theogene Rudasingwa and Gerald Gahima; reports Didas Gasana.
+Gen. Kayumba Nyamwasa, Col. Patrick Karegeya, Major Dr Theogene Rudasingwa and Gerald Gahima; reports Didas Gasana.►Gen. Kayumba and Major Rudasingwa were, by implication of the law, discharged from the army

 The sentenced are, respectively, Rwanda’s former Chief of staff and Ambassador to India, former director of external intelligence, former director of Cabinet in the Office of the President and Rwanda’s first post genocide Ambassador to the US and Rwanda’s former Prosecutor General and Vice President of the Supreme Court.